charles-lemain/pocket-alphabet/README.md

 Pocket alphabet

 Random letter generator for general use.

-Doing this for a friend and because it's a nice JS exercise idea.
+Making this for a friend and because it's a nice JS exercise idea.
 More features on the way.

 v.0.1 - //TODO